-3. Deleting Room Occupancy/Functional Usage Information
+Deleting Room Occupancy/Functional Usage Information

 - a.
 Previously Entered Information.
 There may be instances where you need to remove a line of data from this screen.
 For example, for rooms that had this data entered on last year's survey, the original display of this screen will show those entries.
 If the funds and percents have not changed then your work is already done. - b.
 Delete/Modify Information.
 If the occupant funds have changed, you will need to modify what shows on the screen and perhaps delete some of the entries that have been carried forward.
 To delete a line on this screen, highlight it by clicking on the small gray box at the front of the line of data.
 Then click the 'Del Line' button located at the bottom of table.
-The entries on this screen should be representative of the occupants' work during the current fiscal year (July 1 through June 30.)
+The entries on this screen should be representative of the occupants' work during the current survey year.

-4. Error-Checking on the Room Occupancy Screen
+Error-Checking on the Room Occupancy Screen

 - a.
 Errors/Additional Information Needed.
 If entries in the Room Occupancy screen show up in red, then there is either an error or additional information needed.
 Also, if you try to save the information on this screen and it will not return you to the Rooms List Screen, then there is an error.
 Pay close attention to any messages that appear on the gray bar at the bottom of the screen.
 They will help you understand what is wrong with your data or what field needs additional attention. - b.
 Possible Errors.
 For example, if the usage percents do not add to 100, your SAVE will not execute and a message will appear at the bottom of your screen.
-If the function code is instruction

-- (1010), academic support (1040), or research (1020) after you enter the fund, you will get a warning message reminding you to provide a more detailed function code.
-If the fund you entered was not valid for the current fiscal year, an error message will appear. - c.
+If the function code is instruction (1010), academic support (1040), or research (1020) after you enter the fund, you will get a warning message reminding you to provide a more detailed function code.
+If the fund you entered was not valid for the FY 2009 period, an error message will appear. - c.
 Caution Message.
 Most messages you receive require a change in the data to clear them and proceed and will appear with a red stop sign in front of them.
-There are some messages that begin - d. not apply to the current fiscal year, you will be warned with the yellow caution message that the fund is not valid.
+There are some messages that begin with a yellow caution symbol.
+For example, when you enter a fund whose begin and end dates do not apply to fiscal year 2009, you will be warned with the yellow caution message that the fund is not valid.
 However, there are instances where this is the fund that needs to be entered anyway.
 Since the message is just a caution message, you may press the ENTER button to clear the message and then proceed with the entries without changing the "caution" data.
 In the case of such funds it would be a good idea to add a short explanation in the note field at the end of the fund line.

-5. Time-saving Tips for Entering Data in the Room Occupancy Screen a.
+Time-saving Tips for Entering Data in the Room Occupancy Screen a.
 Identical Entries